BaoPham92/js-intro/readme.md

 # HTML, CSS and Javascript (20 min, 0:20)

-HTML, CSS and Javascript are technologies are the basic components of front-end development.
+HTML, CSS and Javascript are technologies which serve as the basic components of front-end development.
 Front-end frameworks and libraries that add "layers of abstraction" (the ability to do more with less code) make use of these three technologies.

 #### If a web application or website were a building: